Duet3D/wiki-content/User_manual/Connecting_hardware/Motors_connecting_external.md

 You can pick up +3.3V and ground from the Expansion connector and/or CONN_LCD.

 **Important!
 External drivers must always be connected to the expansion connector of the Duet or to the CONN_LCD port.** The 3-pin pads on the Duet near to the stepper drivers are test pads and are not suitable for connecting external drivers.

-## Duet 2 Maestro

-If the drivers require no more than about 2mA @ 3V on the step, dir and enable inputs, then you can drive them directly from the **Duet 2 Maestro** external driver pins.
-See the [Duet 2 Maestro wiring diagram](/Duet3D_hardware/Duet_2_family/Duet_2_Maestro#wiring-diagram) for pin locations.

-One forum user created an external driver board for Maestro, see [this forum thread](https://forum.duet3d.com/topic/10314/).

 # Connecting stepper drivers